 2019 brings new opportunities

-As a therapist, staying inspired is crucial in order to best serve my patients.
+Staying inspired is crucial in order to best serve my patients.
 Learning is an ongoing process and is one of the reasons I first decided to become an Art Therapist.
 There will always be more to learn.

 I am thrilled to announce that I am now a SoulCollage® Facilitator.
 This powerful technique gives everyone access to their innate creativity and provides a pathway toward self-knowledge.
-I plan to incorporate this fun and intuitive practice into workshops and individual sessions this Spring in New York City.
+I plan to incorporate this fun and intuitive practice into workshops and individual sessions this Fall in New York City.

 As an Art Therapist, I encourage direct engagement in the creative arts to develop new perspectives, to know and accept the many parts of ourselves, to help get through challenging times.
 Engaging in mindfulness and creative practice can bring a sense of calm and control which is always a good place to start.